NormProgr/Employment-Narratives/README.md

 1. How can you write pytorch code that uses a GPU if it is available but also runs on a laptop that does not have a GPU.
    1. If you run the following code and check which state is true GPU or CPU.
-You are able to run it on all machines.`import torch` and `torch.device("cuda" if torch.cuda.is_available() else "cpu")`
+You are able to run the Code on a GPU.`import torch` and `torch.device("cuda" if torch.cuda.is_available() else "cpu")`
 1. How many trainable parameters would the neural network in this video have if we remove the second hidden layer but leave it otherwise unchanged.